Certificates and Authentication

 Server Authentication

-A server must have a certificate and private key pair to prove its identity. s2n-tls supports RSA, RSA-PSS, and ECDSA certificates, and allows one of each type to be added to a config.
+A server must have a certificate and private key pair to prove its identity. s2n-tls supports RSA, RSA-PSS, and ECDSA certificates, and allows one of each type to be added to a config for a given domain name.

 Create a new certificate and key pair by calling s2n_cert_chain_and_key_new(), then load the pem-encoded data with s2n_cert_chain_and_key_load_pem_bytes().
 Call s2n_config_add_cert_chain_and_key_to_store() to add the certificate and key pair to the config.
 When a certificate and key pair is no longer needed, it must be cleaned up with s2n_cert_chain_and_key_free().